imranmollajoy/imranmollajoy.github.io/content/post/create-horizontal-scroll-section-html-css-js/index.md

 ## Horizontal Section

-A horizontal section is a section which spreads left to right.
-It is very elegant and takes less space and can show more data.
+A horizontal section is a type of layout in which the content is arranged from left to right, rather than from top to bottom.
+This design can be elegant and visually appealing, and it can also save space by allowing more content to be displayed on the screen at once.
+Horizontal sections are commonly used in web design to create menus, galleries, or other types of content that can be easily scrolled through by the user.
+To create a horizontal section, you can use CSS styles such as ```display: flex;``` and ```flex-wrap: wrap;``` to control the layout and appearance of the content.

 ## Making a horizontal section

-Create three files, index.html, index.css and index.js.
-Name theme to your liking.
-Just be sure to link them properly in the index.html file.
-Then open the index.html file in your favorite code editor.
-Add the following code to the index.html file:
+Create three files: index.html, index.css, and index.js.
+Name them to your liking, but make sure to link them properly in the index.html file.
+Then, open the index.html file in your favorite code editor and add the following code:

 ```
 <!DOCTYPE html>